allensulzen/social-icon-bar/README.md

 # social-icon-bar
-A Web Component that presents social media icons and links.
+A Web Component that displays social media icons and links.